Ariel Weinmann: Court proceedings

 When his arrest was made public it was claimed he had been held in secret for four months.

 A docket listing Weinmann's preliminary hearing (Article 32) was never produced nor would the Navy confirm when the hearing was held.
 Officials have refused to produce a charge sheet which would detail the accusations against the sailor.
 Theodore Brown, a spokesman for Fleet Forces Command, stated that Weinmann is charged with failure to obey orders and acts prejudicial to good order and discipline in addition to espionage and desertion.

 In military courts, an order must be issued closing or sealing a case.
 Brown acknowledged that "there is no order," but said that the charge sheet in the Weinmann case would not be released.

 In December 2006 Weinmann was sentenced by a military court-martial at Naval Station Norfolk to 12 years in prison and a dishonorable discharge for desertion and turning over classified information to a foreign agent.
 Judge Capt.
 Daniel O'Toole handed down a 25-year term, but was forced by a plea agreement to suspend 13 years.
 Weinmann was represented by attorneys Phillip Stackhouse, Lt.
 Cmdr.
 Karen Somers and Lt.
 William Tansey.
 The Navy removed Lt.
 Tansey from the defense after Mr. Stackhouse was brought on board.

 At his court martial Weinmann read a statement prepared for him admitting that he obtained classified data, including biographies of Austrian government employees and technical manuals on the Tomahawk cruise missile, while serving aboard the Albuquerque in 2005.
 He fled to Vienna, Austria, and hoped the Austrian government would be interested in the dossiers being collected by U.S. intelligence agencies.
 He contemplated trading the dossiers for asylum but abandoned that plan and instead turned over Tomahawk manuals to a foreign agent at a Vienna embassy.
 Weinmann said he had hoped to exchange the information for a new life in another country.
-This "Statement of fact" failed to address the espionage charges for Manama, Bahrain and Mexico City.
-Charges that were not dropped by the prosecution, but merely uncontested.

-Factual information available surrounding Weinmann's activities during this period is very limited.

-As previously noted, Judge Capt.
-Daniel O'Toole handed down a 25-year term, but was forced by a plea agreement to suspend 13 years.
-The Navy has never released the details of this agreement.
-During the sentencing phase of the trial it was disclosed that Petty Officer Weinmann had agreed not to talk about the conditions of the agreement.
-He continues to maintain his silence regarding his case.